 During the foundation years of a Steiner School, multi-aged classes are a reality.
-Children naturally learn from each other and there are many benefits to be gained from younger and older children working together in harmony.
-It is a priority for staff and families to embrace and support this more flexible developing model.
+Until at least 2025, whilst at Surf Club Avenue, Goora Gan will operate in multi-age class settings.
+Children naturally learn from each other in mixed-age settings and there are many benefits to be gained from younger and older children working together in harmony.
+Learning outcomes and activities are differentiated to meet each child's stage of development.
+It is a priority for staff and families to embrace and support this more flexible, developing model.